 Weather is an excellent STEAM activity to explore with children because of their inherent prior knowledge of many weather phenomena.
 Check out this Windy Art Project as a fun way to introduce windy weather to young children.
 Not only does this activity explore science concepts, but it also involves fine motor skills and creativity.

-For more ways to incorporate STEAM activities in your classroom enroll in one of H&H Child Care Training Center’s training courses today.
+For more ways to incorporate STEAM activities in your classroom enroll in one of H&H Child Care Training Center (ChildCareEd)’s training courses today.